mariam-merza/tweet-hydration/README.md

 Notes:
 - Make sure you add your bearer token from the X developer portal in the empty quotation marks within the client part of the code (I recommend saving your bearer token into a .txt file since you cannot view it again without regenerating a new key).
 - Not all tweets from the dataset can be hydrated due to deletion or being made private.
-- We prefer the ANTiVax dataset since all the data is specifically anti-vaccine, which is what our research is focused on.

 ## Steps:
 1. Download all csv files under the VaccineTweets folder in the GitHub repository: https://github.com/sakibsh/ANTiVax.
 Store them all within a single folder named “csv_files.”